psharma04/academic-kickstart/content/post/chemistry-introduction-to-quantitative-chemistry.md

 - Ionic lattices and metallic lattices are ALWAYS represented by an empirical formula e.g. $NaCl$
 - Covalent bonds and ionic molecules are represented by a molecular formula  e.g. $S_2 Cl_2$
 ### Calculating an empirical formula
-1) start with the number of grams of each element
+1) Start with the number of grams of each element
 2) Divide by the atomic mass
 3) Find the highest common factor
 4) Divide the molecular ratio by the highest common factor